 Urban sprawl has merged this area into one big concrete jungle where congestion rules the day.
 If you commute in the New York-Newark area, you’re spending about 74 hours per year at a snail’s pace.
 The total time lost by all commuters in the area is 628.2 million hours, costing $14.7 billion.
 The price tag per commuter is $1,739 per year.

 Number 3: San Francisco, California

 Bay area drivers spend 146 million hours per year total stuck in traffic.
 Despite a high use of public transportation in the area, commuters still lose 78 hours per year due to gridlock.
 Many residents also ride bikes and walk to work.
 However, this doesn’t stop traffic from inflicting a $1,675 cost per year on each commuter.
 The total cost to the area is a whopping $3.1 billion annually.

 Nearly half of the 20 worst roads for traffic are in the L.A. area alone.
 Los Angeles rush hour can last up to 8 hours a day which is longer than any other city in the country.
 Commuters lose an average of 80 hours per year due to traffic congestion; and the total cost is $13.3 billion which is four times more than San Francisco.

 The nation’s capital surely does not want to be king of the road in this race.
 But with a total expenditure of $4.6 billion and 204.4 million hours per year, Washington D.C. is the worst city for traffic.
 The annual cost per commuter also tops the list at $1,834.
 The combination of time and money lost is a hard pill to swallow for all D.C. area commuters.

 Cover the high cost of car repair caused by heavy traffic.
-Get a free extended auto warranty quote from CARCHEX now.
+Get a free extended vehicle protection plan quote from CARCHEX now.